czech-radio/openmedia/README.md

 - zipped all minified (stripped down) version of original XML in `UTF-8` format.
 It is named: `2023_W02_MINIFIED.zip`
 - zipped all XML originals in `UTF-16` named similarly (inside of zip archive there are all of the original files with its original file-names): `2023_W02_ORIGINAL.zip`

-The date and name-day is derived from XML timetag and it is the same as given folder on `ANNOVA` disk.
+The date and name-day is derived from XML time tag and it is the same as given folder on `ANNOVA` disk.
 Input folder remains unchanged.

 ## Logging